labex-labs/open-source-labs/python/practical-python/lab-03-02-more-functions-more-on-functions/step14.md

 >>>
 ```

 To perform the proper selection, you have to map the selected column names to column indices in the file.
-That’s what this step is doing:
+That's what this step is doing:

 ```python
 >>> indices = [headers.index(colname) for colname in select ]